Skip to main content

 5. Approve the permissions request and finish the install on GitHub.

-6. Ona shows the installation status on the integration page.
+6. Ona shows the enabled status on the integration page.

 Permissions